ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/DSO-Lab/defvul](https://github.com/DSO-Lab/defvul) :  ![starts](https://img.shields.io/github/stars/DSO-Lab/defvul.svg) ![forks](https://img.shields.io/github/forks/DSO-Lab/defvul.svg)

 ## CVE-2020-5398
- In Spring Framework, versions 5.2.x prior to 5.2.3, versions 5.1.x prior to 5.1.13, and versions 5.0.x prior to 5.0.16, an application is vulnerable to a reflected file download (RFD) attack when it sets a &quot;Content-Disposition&quot; header in the response where the filename attribute is derived from user supplied input.
+ In Spring Framework, versions 5.2.x prior to 5.2.3, versions 5.1.x prior to 5.1.13, and versions 5.0.x prior to 5.0.16, an application is vulnerable to a reflected file download (RFD) attack when it sets a "Content-Disposition" header in the response where the filename attribute is derived from user supplied input.